Ariane Michelle Wright, Winter Break 2015 Participant

 My answer won't be adequate if I limit it to favorites.
 For twelve days, we were immersed in an idealistic world of exploration.
 In a way, the experience reminded me of Darwin exploring the Galapagos, though we certainly weren't making new scientific discoveries.
 I do think, however, we discovered something equally as important-- discoveries on the art of living.
 Costa Rican natives, or Ticos, view life in the context of "Pura Vida" (the pure life).
 From learning and experiencing the flora of the Monteverde Cloud Forest, to whitewater rafting, to investigating a roadside fruit stand, to horseback riding, to hearing a coffee plantation owner speak of the intensive process going into one cup of coffee, to the friendships formed among our group of 25, travel writing and Costa Rica changed perspective.
 It helped us rediscover something often lost in the whirlwind of our busy lives -- each moment is precious and an opportunity to grow.

-Winter Break 2020 Participant
+Victoria Lynn Cortez, Winter Break 2015 Participant